jarmanbot/Indoor-Jungle/game-concept.md

 ### Economy
 - **Plant NFTs**: Each virtual plant, pot, and tool is a unique NFT with specific traits
 - **LVS Token (Leaves)**: In-game ERC-20 token currency for purchasing plants, tools, accessories, and property upgrades
-- **Real-world connection**: Virtual plants can mirror your real plants from the care app
+- **Real-world connection**: Virtual plants can mirror your real plants from the care app with NFT attached to a ceramic pot to gro

 ## Integration with Plant Care App